Warrandyte - Wonga Park

 AreaSearch analysis of employment trends sees Warrandyte - Wonga Park performing better than 90% of local markets assessed across Australia

-Warrandyte-Wonga Park has a well-educated labour force with professional services being notably represented.
-The unemployment rate was 1.4% as of June 2025 and the area experienced an estimated employment growth of 1.6% over the past year.
+Warrandyte-Wonga Park has a highly educated workforce with professional services well represented.
+Its unemployment rate was 1.4% as of June 2025, with an estimated employment growth of 1.6% over the past year.

-As of June 2025, 5845 residents were employed while the unemployment rate stood at 3.2%, which is below Greater Melbourne's rate of 4.6%.
-The workforce participation rate was 66.3%, close to Greater Melbourne's 64.1%.
-Dominant employment sectors include construction, health care & social assistance, and retail trade.
-Construction showed strong specialisation with an employment share of 1.6 times the regional level.
+In June 2025, 5845 residents were employed, with an unemployment rate of 3.2%, below Greater Melbourne's rate of 4.6%.
+Workforce participation was 66.3%, similar to Greater Melbourne's 64.1%.
+Dominant employment sectors included construction, health care & social assistance, and retail trade.
+Construction had a particularly strong presence with an employment share 1.6 times the regional level, while transport, postal & warehousing had limited presence at 2.3% compared to the regional 5.2%.

-Transport, postal & warehousing had limited presence at 2.3% compared to the regional average of 5.2%.
-Employment opportunities locally appeared limited as indicated by Census data comparing working population to resident population.
-Over the year to June 2025, employment increased by 1.6%, labour force grew by 0.7%, leading to a fall in unemployment rate by 0.9 percentage points.
-In comparison, Greater Melbourne recorded employment growth of 3.5% and an increase in unemployment by 0.5 percentage points.
-State-wide, Victoria's employment grew by 1.08% year-on-year as of Sep-25, adding 39,880 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from May 2025 suggest national growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Warrandyte-Wonga Park's employment mix suggests local growth of approximately 6.8%% over five years and 13.8% over ten years, though this is a simplified extrapolation for illustrative purposes.
+Employment opportunities locally appeared limited based on Census data comparison of working population vs resident population.
+Between June 2024 and June 2025, employment levels increased by 1.6%, labour force by 0.7%, reducing unemployment by 0.9 percentage points.
+In contrast, Greater Melbourne saw employment growth of 3.5% and labour force growth of 4.0%, with unemployment rising by 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, varying significantly between sectors.
+Applying these projections to Warrandyte-Wonga Park's employment mix suggests local growth of approximately 6.8% over five years and 13.8% over ten years, though this is a simplified extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment